The Stone Roses: The Greatest Debut Album of All Time

 I Am the Resurrection

-Famous for closing most of the band’s gigs, this number begins as a simple drum beat and manifests into an almighty slug at everything.
+Famous for closing most of the band’s sets, I Am the Resurrection begins as a simple drum beat and manifests into an almighty slug at everything.

 The instrumental section is thrilling and features an incredible solo from Squire, which then gives way to what feels like a call to arms.